Lucy Browne Johnston: Activism

 Johnston served on many club and organization boards throughout her lifetime, including the Library Extension Committee of General Federation of Women's Clubs and the Kansas Equal Suffrage Association.
 Johnston's efforts as president of the Kansas Equal Suffrage Association contributed to the successful ratification of the Equal Suffrage Amendment in Kansas.
 Kansas ratified in amendment in 1912.
 It took several more years for the amendment to be ratified nationwide and in 1920 Nineteenth Amendment to the United States Constitution.

 In her role as the chair for the Library Extension Committee of General Federation of Women's Clubs, Johnston was responsible for the expansion of the Kansas Traveling Library's collection and for reviewing and accepting applications from a person or a club to receive a traveling library.
 In addition, the people who sent in the applications for traveling libraries often included letters to Johnston about why they needed books and what kind of books they wanted.

 Johnston was also a member of a committee for the Kansas Social Science Federation, the formation of which was to petition the Kansas legislature to create a Traveling Libraries Commission within the Kansas state library.
 After a lack of support and funding, a statute establishing the Traveling Libraries Commission as a part of the state library passed in 1899, and Johnston served as a member of the commission.
 The commission continued Johnston's crusade to provide books to reading clubs throughout the state of Kansas.

 Death

 Johnston's husband, William, died in January 1937.
 Johnston died one month later in her Topeka, Kansas, home on February 17, 1937, from a two-year illness.

+Commemoration

+A painting by Phyllis Garibay-Coon depicting her and other Kansas suffragists was unveiled at the Kansas Statehouse in January 2025.
+It is titled "Rebel Women" and is the first art installation by any woman artist to be in the Kansas Statehouse.